anhatsingh/GNDU-Result-Compiler/README.md

 ## About

-This package uses the `Python requests Library` and `Selenium Library` with **Google Sheets API v4** to compile marks of students of GNDU in Google Sheets
+This package uses the `Python requests Library` and `Selenium Library` with **Google Sheets API v4** to compile marks of students of GNDU in Google Sheets.

+## Changelog
+Version 3.x
+1. Implements `requests` library of python instead of `Selenium` library to get the results.
+2. Uses `MultiThreading` and `Queuing` to increase the speed of getting the results.
+3. Has a Time Reduction factor of 142.2 in comparison to Version 1.x

 The lead developer is Anhat Singh